creativecontrol/ibuki_v2/README.md

 # Ibuki 2 - Electric Boogaloo
 ----
-...This is an update to the Ibuki Laser Harp system.
+This is an update to the Ibuki Laser Harp system.
 This moves the sensor system from a Teensy/Arduino platform to a Raspberry Pi 3 platform to improve the troubleshooting and update capability of the platform for long term use in performance.

-The system consists of 3 parts; 3 software elements :
+The system consists of 3 parts:

 1. Platform:
     - Software: This is the code that lives on each laser harp platform.
 This usually takes the form of one Raspberry Pi 3 with 8 sensors.
 The sensor information is transmitted in an OSC format.
 A static platform may use a wired network connection.
 A moveable platform may use use an XBee radio to talk back to the synthesizer software.
 The platform may or may not have MIDI controllable lighting built in.